Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 	]
 }
 ```
-While the `"parent"` property on a bone accepts a string and will make the target bone the parent of the source bone, the `"binding"` property accepts Molang and sets the target bone as the *root position* that the source bone and its children should inherit.
+While the `"parent"` key on a bone accepts a string and will make the target bone the parent of the source bone, the `"binding"` key accepts Molang and sets the target bone as the *root position* that the source bone and its children should inherit.
 This will have consequences in the next section where we make animations.

 For the value of `"binding"` we are using the Molang query `query.item_slot_to_bone_name`, with the contextual variable `c.item_slot` as an argument.
 This converts the name of the slot to its corresponding bone name in the player's geometry.
 The conversions are `'main_hand'` → "rightitem" and `'off_hand'` → "leftitem".